Diogenesoftoronto/SOSbot/README.md

 # SOSbot
- a discord bot that helps people get in contact with helpers
+ a discord bot that helps people get in contact with SOS helpers